-Stretching the arms above head body language gesture is often accompanied by yawning i.e. stretching facial muscles whilst opening the mouth.
+Stretching the arms above the head body language gesture is often accompanied by yawning i.e., stretching facial muscles whilst opening the mouth.
 And accompanied by deep, slow inhalation followed by quick exhalation.

 Yawning and stretching arms can occur independently, but when they occur together, the gesture is called pandiculation.